-Those strictly related to broadcasters' services and applications (Application Autostart, Parental Control, Automatic OTA Update, Automatic Channel Update, LCN) shall be compliant with the table below.
+Those strictly related to broadcasters' services and applications (Application Autostart, Parental Control, Automatic OTA Update, Automatic Channel Update) SHALL be compliant with the table below.
 The rest should be considered by manufacturers just as a suggestion.

-Feature Specification Status Note Auto-start Application Default option (if any) should be "YES" Mandatory Present and Next banner Duration Less or equal to 4 sec.
-Mandatory Current Time Active Optional Channel number Active Mandatory Service name Active Mandatory Long "channel name" label Volume indicator Active Optional If the receiver allows to locally control volume, the volume bar shall be present Country As per after the first installation Mandatory After first installation the default country shall be Italy Language options • Language As per after the first installation Mandatory After first installation the default language shall be Italian Primary Audio As per after the first installation Mandatory Subtitles Not Active Mandatory Primary Subtitles language As per after the first installation Mandatory Automatic Channel Numbering Active Mandatory This is a toggle active/inactive TV settings Screen Format 16:9 Mandatory HDMI output format As per after the first installation Mandatory TV SCART output RGB Mandatory VCR SCART output CVBS Mandatory when available
+Feature Specification Status Note Auto-start Application Default option (if any) SHALL be "YES" Mandatory When application autostart is ON, progress loading bars or other icons SHALL NOT be displayed while applications signalled as "autostart" are being loaded or started.
+Such icons SHALL instead be displayed in case applications are manually started (because autostart has been switched OFF by the customer or applications are signalled as "present").
+Present and Next banner Less or equal to 4 sec.
+Mandatany Duration Less of equal to 4 sec.
+Mandatory Current Time Active Optional Channel number Active Mandatory Service name Active Mandatory Long "channel name" label Volume indicator Active Optional If the receiver allows to locally control volume, the volume bar SHALL be present Country As per after the first installation Mandatory After first installation the default country SHALL be Italy Language options Language As per after the first installation Mandatory After first installation the default language SHALL be Italian Primary Audio As per after the first installation Mandatory • Subtitles Not Active Mandatory Primary Subtitles language As per after the first installation Mandatory Automatic Channel Numbering Active Mandatory This is a toggle active/inactive

 Feature Specification Status Note

+TV settings TV settings

+Screen Format 16:9 Mandatory

+HDMI output format As per after the first installation Mandatory

+TV SCART output RGB Mandatory

+VCR SCART output CVBS Mandatory when available

 Parental Control settings

-PIN protected events PIN shall be asked for any event with rating value equal or greater than 18 years in Parental_rating_descriptor Mandatory
+PIN protected events PIN SHALL be asked for any event with rating value equal or greater than 18 years in EIT's Parental_rating_descriptor Mandatory

-Automatic software upgra ade 1
+Automatic software upgra :

-In Stand by mode Active Mandatory
+In Stand-by mode Active Mandatory

 In Operate mode Active Optional

 Time 4:00 am Mandatory

 Repetition Daily Mandatory

+1

 Automatic channel list up date

-in Stand by mode Active Recommended
+in Stand-by mode Active Recommended

 in Operate mode Not Active Optional

 Time 4:30 am Mandatory

 Repetition Daily Mandatory

+Dolby Digital De-activated Optional

 Return Channel Access Control ON, level b.) (see D-Book,# 8.2.2.2) Mandatory in case of presence of return channel End-user confirmation of authorization to access return channel, for each new session

-Table 34: Default settings summary table
+Table 37: Default settings summary table

-\ The automatic software upgrade shall be ON to avoid users missing the necessary upgrades.
-However, if an automatic upgrade feature is present, this must be clearly indicated to the user so that, at set up, he/she may choose to disactivate it.
-In that case, the information on availability of new software for the receiver shall be presented to the user.
+\ The automatic software upgrade SHALL be ON to avoid users missing the necessary upgrades.
+However, if an automatic upgrade feature is present, this must be clearly indicated to the user so that, at set up, he/she may choose to deactivate it.
+In that case, the information on availability of new software for the receiver SHALL be presented to the user.